What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Soaking in brackish water can add unwanted salt to the finished product.
 But luckily, coconuts are grown in the tropicals, so before they are processed, they are spread out so rain can wash off much of the salt.

-Many of the larger coir producers allow the coconut husks to compost in piles on land instead of lagoons to reduce salt content.
+Many larger coir producers allow the coconut husks to compost in piles on land instead of lagoons to reduce salt content.

 Popularity Demands Change for the Coconut Coir Industry

-As coco coir becomes more popular and in higher demand, the industry has added mechanical ingenuity to drastically reduce the composting period.
-Increasing strict product requirements from buyers has also forced coir producers to reduce salt and provide better working conditions.
+As coco coir becomes more popular and in higher demand, the industry has added mechanical ingenuity to reduce the composting period drastically.
+Increasing strict product requirements from buyers has forced coir producers to reduce salt and provide better working conditions.

-Hopefully, the industry will make sure even small producers improve safety, work conditions, and income.
+Hopefully, the industry will ensure even small producers improve safety, work conditions, and income.

-Note: In a previous life I often did environment and safety compliance work.
-While researching this article I've never seen so many chains, gears, high speed blades, and pinch points without machine guards in place.
+Note: In my previous life, I often did environment and safety compliance work.
+While researching this article, I’ve never seen so many chains, gears, high-speed blades, and pinch points without machine guards in place.
 Scary.

 Creating Coco Coir and Fiber

 As shown in the video above, the next step is to separate the long coconut fiber from the smaller material that will become our microgreen soil.
-The long fibers are removed by steel combs.
+Steel combs remove the long fibers.
 The remaining material is chopped, cut, and ground into a fine material similar to peat moss.

-One of the things we like about coco coir is that it still contains some of the more course pith and chopped fibers.
-The different textures allow the coir to drain better than peat moss.
+One of the things we like about coco coir is that it still contains some of the more coarse pith and chopped fibers.
+The different textures allow the coir to drain better than peat.
 It also leaves more pore space for air to exist and roots to grow.

 Packaging Coco Coir Fiber and Coco Coir Peat

-The coco coir we use is usually composted and washed before it is dried and placed in a machine that compacts the small particles into bricks and blocks.
-To see this in action, go to the 2:16 mark in the first video.
+Our coco coir is usually composted and washed before it is dried and placed in a machine that compacts the small particles into bricks and blocks.
+Go to the 2:16 mark in the first video to see this in action.

 How Much Coco Coir is in a Brick or Block

 The compacted nature of the coco coir bricks and blocks makes the export of coco coir economically possible.
-I guess the same can be said of peat moss with the compacted bales.
+The same can be said of peat moss with compacted bales.

 Our understanding is that the industry-standard compaction ratio of coco coir bricks and blocks is 5:1 by volume.